ipfs-shipyard/react-idm-wallet/README.md

 ### Modes

 There are two modes of operation: **sync** and **async**.
-The sync mode assumes that you take care of creating the IDM Wallet instance, which is an asynchronous operation, while the async mode does that for you.
+The sync mode assumes that you take care of creating the IDM Wallet instance, which is an asynchronous operation, while the async mode does that for you and makes it part of the rendering.

 **Sync mode:**